 Mold thrives in environments of moisture and heat.
-Your bathroom is a perfect target for these tiny microbes, considering water goes through this room a lot.
+Your bathroom is a perfect target for these tiny microbes, considering water greatly enters this room.
 You have a toilet, sink, and bathtub that all use water.
 Some people even have a separate shower.

 Whenever you think of mold, you might think of the gross green and black splotches that get everywhere.
 However, mold can get into the tiniest crevices in your bathroom, even around your bathtub or shower.
 Mold can get in the grout and even in the caulk.
+Even the sink drain can become mold-infested.
 Thankfully, there are plenty of ways to prevent this.

 How to Spot Mold in the Bathroom

-Whether it’s in the shower, toilet, or sink, mold might be lurking.
+Whether in the shower, toilet, or sink, mold might lurk.
 Mold is a terrible thing to have in your home, considering it can cause a lot of different health concerns.
 Respiratory problems become more of an issue with mold around.
-If someone is sensitive to mold, they might have a few more problems than normal.
+People sensitive to mold might have a few more problems than normal.

-In the shower, mold will not normally look like black, round circles along the tiles.
+In the shower, mold will not normally look like black circles along the tiles.
 Instead, they will appear as black lines along your grout.
 It can also get between the tub and the wall, so the lines will be apparent and look slightly runny.
 It might also look a bit like mud or stains.

-Since the bathtub and shower are the places that more moisture will run through, they will be the most likely places to see mold growth.
-Mold grows in moist, warm areas, so the shower is a perfect place for that to happen.
+Since the bathtub and shower are where more moisture will run through, they will most likely see mold growth.
+Mold grows in moist, warm areas, so the shower is perfect.
 It’s not a good thing, of course.